aerosol/eco/README.md

 The `sub` call basically means that the calling process will receieve a message in the form of `{eco_reload, <<"foo.conf">>}` everytime the configuration has been successfully reloaded.
-So what you need now is to handle that message.
-Assuming your process is a gen_server, you will most likely do:
+So now all you need to do is handle that message, assuming your process is an OTP one, you will most likely use handle_info like so:

   ```erlang
   ...